-Broccoli/Broccoli Crowns: ESCALATED Quality is good but some growers are still seeing lighter supplies.
+Broccoli/Broccoli Crowns: ESCALATED Quality is good, but some growers are still seeing lighter supplies.
 Insect intrusion is heavily limiting what will be harvested.
-Diamondback moth damage and larvae are causing issues, which is keeping the market slightly escalated.
-Supplies are sufficient right now, but the moth is giving us cause to worry about the rest of the season in Salinas.
+Diamondback moth damage and larvae is still causing issues.
+Supplies are going to be limited for some growers for the rest of the season in Salinas.
 If you are getting your product from MX, you may still be betting prorated.

-Broccolini and Sweet Baby Broccoli: Quality is good but supplies are getting tight with some growers.
-Expect to see some prorating on this item.
+Broccolini and Sweet Baby Broccoli: WATCHLIST Quality is good, but supplies are getting tight with most growers.
+Expect to see some heavy prorating on this item from some growers.
+The heat in the Salinas Valley is causing stress on the plant which is causing yields to be low.
+Expect this item to be an issue throughout the month.
+Demand is very strong, and supplies are limited.

-Brussels Sprouts: Quality and supplies are both looking very good.
+Brussels Sprouts: Quality and supplies both look very good.

-Carrots: (JUMBOS, MEDIUMS and CELLOS): Steady supplies continue with good Quality.
-Supplies from Mexico are improving.
+Carrots: (JUMBOS, MEDIUMS and CELLOS): WATCHLIST Jumbo carrot supplies are light, but supplies remain steady on all other sizes and packs with good quality.

 Cauliflower: WATCHLIST Supplies are okay for now, but quality is just okay.
 We are seeing similar insect damage as we have in broccoli.
-Cauliflower will remain on the watchlist as the Diamondback moth continues to affect harvesting.
+Cauliflower will remain on the watchlist as the Diamondback moth continues to affect harvesting and the heat becomes more of an issue.